-14. What activities did you do together? ☐ Chatting ☐ Walking ☐ Doing sports ☐ Other, please specify: 15.
-When you visit < <name nbs="">&gt;, do you usually socialise with your neighbours?</name> □ Never □ Sometimes □ Often □ Always 16.
-When you visit < <name nbs="">&gt;, do you usually socialise with your friends (not neighbours) and relatives?</name> □ Never□ Sometimes□ Often□ Always 18.
+In the following section, we ask you about any social activities you might have done <<name NBS>> and about the impact of <<name NBS>> on your neighbourhood ρ roGireg 14.
+What activities did you do together?
+Chatting Walking Doing s Other, p) ports please specif ÿ: 15.
+When you visit < <name nbs="">>, do you usually socialise with your neighbours?</name> Never Somet Often Always imes 16.
+When you visit < <name nbs="">>, do you usually socialise with your friends (not neighbours) and relatives?</name> Never Somet Often Always imes 17.
 Do you think the neighbourhood(s) surrounding the NBSs have improved due to the presence of the NBSs, in terms of a.
 Social relations? b.
 Identification with the social entity? c.
 Orientation toward the common good? d.
 Shared values? e.
 Degree of equality between individuals and groups? f.
 Quality of life?
-To what extent do you think that this NBS have contributed to improving and increasing relations with your neighbours?
-When you visit the NBS, do you make eye con- Not at all A little bit bit A lot Outle a Not at all A little bit bit A lot Outle a Outle tact with the people you encounter?
-Quite a bit A little Not at all n this : SECTION PHYSICAL ACT section, you will be asked about the physical activities The first questions are about vigorous activities normal and may include running, heavy lifting, di about those physical activities that you did for at vities you have done in < <name nbs="">&gt;. ss which make you breathe much harder than ligging, aerobics, or fast bicycling.
-Think only</name> ties in < <name nbs="">&gt;?
-If this is the only day that you visited, only consider today</name> Days per week [Range: 0-7] Don't know/Not sure [>>> skip to 220] Prefer not to answer [>>> skip to 220] b.
-How much time did you spend doing vig-orous physical activities in < <name nbs="">&gt; on one of those days?</name> Hours per day [Range: 0-16] Minutes per day [Range: 0-960]
+N lot at all A little bit Quite a bit 18.
+To what extent do you think that this NBS have contributed to improving and increasing rela- tions with your neighbours?
+A lot Quite A little Not a e a bit e t all 19.
+When you visit the NBS, do you make eye con- tact with the people you encounter?
+A lot Quite A little e a bit e t all